catfact/z-carousel-paradox/readme.md

 - added a delay time control that is accumulative in the log(2) domain. effectively this means the tapped tempo acts as a "base time" and the "time knob" changes it in fractions of a golden ratio.

-- added separate compress / expand ratios
+- added separate compress / expand thresholds

 ## caveats / TODO